2008 Amendments to the Tennessee Medical Malpractice Act

 - Imposing potentially strong sanctions on attorneys who do not comply with the amendments.

-The attorneys of The Law Offices of John Day have been preparing themselves to best represent their clients under these new requirements.
+The attorneys of The Law Offices of John Day, P.C. have been preparing themselves to best represent their clients under these new requirements.
 At the same time, The Law Offices of John Day's lawyers have been working to educate other attorneys on the practical impact of the new amendments to the Medical Malpractice Act, frequently speaking and writing on the subject:

 - In May, we spoke about the changes to the Medical Malpractice Act at the Medical Malpractice Conference for Tennessee Attorneys.
 (Excerpts from our PowerPoint slides from the speech are available here.)